brorb/710-wiki/Content/Characters/SYSTEM.md

 	<PING>?:PING@PING OPT_OUT CALLED CANCELING ROLLBACK PING@SYSTEM callout()
 	<OUTPRINT>!:(Hello, tCqrU2BH.
 I have been pinged by you. why?)

-Through this feature SYSTEM would directly answer questions to anyone who asks, which proved to be very useful for piecing together the lore of [[710 Tone]].
+Through this feature, SYSTEM would directly answer questions to anyone who asks, which proved to be very useful for piecing together the lore of [[710 Tone]].
+Most of knowledge regarding the lore could be found through SYSTEM.

 ```discord
 [